atraboulsi27/Needleman-Wunsch/README.md

 ## Parallelization Attempts:

 Our first parralelisation attempt consists of assigning threads whithin blocks in a diagonal manner.
-The reason we chose this approach, is that given a position (i, j) to compute, we cannot start the computation of this cell berfore computing the values of the neighbors (i-1, j-1), (i-1, j), (i, j-1).
+The reason we chose this approach, is that given a position to compute (i, j), we cannot start the computation of this cell berfore computing the values of the neighbors (i-1, j-1), (i-1, j), (i, j-1).
 If we were to go with the traditional approach of assigning threads to the matrix indices, we would end up with the problem of computing cells that do not have computed neighbors.
 However, assigning threads diagonally, we notice that every cell has its computational requirements ready before its computation.
 As a general guideline of how we plan to execute this method, please have a look at the following diagram:

 <img src="res/DiagonalThreadsIteration1.png" alt="GPU ALG 1" width="600">

-In it you can see that accross the same reversed diagonal iteration, the cells cut by the line execute in parallel having their computed resources already computed by the previous diagonal block.
+In it, you can see that accross the same reversed diagonal iteration, the cells that are cut by the line, execute in parallel having their computed resources already computed by the previous diagonal block.
 As such, using one kernel we are able to iterate over all the block's cells in a way that makes parallelisation obviously apparent.
 In the following image, you can see another way of representing the parallel pattern that we are trying to achieve:

 <img src="res/DiagonalThreadsIteration1_2.png" alt="GPU ALG 1" width="600">

 However, the problem does not end here.
-Given the previous method of computing blocks, it is clear that while they are easily parallelizable, there is a synchrounicity problem between different executing blocks.
+Given the previous method of computing blocks, it is clear that while they are easily parallelizable, there is a synchronicity problem between different executing blocks.
 Take the following as example:

 <img src="res/DiagonalBlocksIteration1.png" alt="GPU ALG 1" width="600">

+In this example consider this matrix as the output matrix, and not as a block.
+As you can see, the green blocks require values that are produced by the yellow block.
+However, if we run the kernel on all blocks at the same time, there will be a racing condition in the equivalent positions of (-2, -1), (-1, -2) & (-2, -2), potentially rendering the values in the green blocks completely wrong.
+As such, we must synchronize, one way or another the execution of the blocks.
+To do this, as a first attempt, we choose to implement this synchronisation using the CPU.
+After executing a number of specified blocks, the GPU will have updated the global memory output array, it is at this point that the CPU will order a new execution of the kernel on a specified input set.

+In summary, we have proposed a parallelisation plan for the matrix filling part of the Needleman-Wunsch Algorithm.
+It uses diagonal threads to compute the scores of indivual cells within blocks, and syncronize between each other, with help of the CPU to produce the correct output matrix.

 ## Code Description: